This guest blog was written by David Berclaz and Guillaume Vial, co-founders at Apwide.

 It’s not a good sign that most companies still are using spreadsheets or wiki pages to manage test environments and releases.
 Even with Jira, Confluence, ChatOps, Cloud and DevOps, some organizations still are wasting much effort on Test Environments issues.

-Fortunately, Apwide Test Environment Manager’s vision is to seamlessly improve your DevOps and collaboration processes around Test Environment Management.
+Fortunately, Apwide Golive’s vision seamlessly improves your DevOps and collaboration processes around Release and Environment Management.
 With an easy to use interface where the entire testing process can be centralized, communications remain crystal clear for your team.

 Test Environment management strategy #1: Centralize your Environments’ information in Jira